kremato/oci-visualization-tool/README.md

 The command starts both the backend and the frontend.
 The app should be available on the **`localhost:5173`**

-## Troubleshooting
+## Docker Troubleshooting

 There may be some problems with the [tilde expansion](https://github.com/docker/compose/issues/6506) in the docker-compose.yml causing the api container to stop shortly after startup.
 These are the possible remedies:

-- either make sure your user is in the [docker sudoers](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)
+- either make sure your user is in the [docker sudoers](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) (unfortunately this might not always help)

 - or, which is probably easier, replace ~ in the ~/.oci:/root/.oci:ro in the `docker-compose.yaml` with an absolute path, e.g., /home/myuser/.oci:/root/.oci:ro